77063code/aaliya-gallery/README.md

 WHAT FIELDS ARE NEEDED FOR ARTIST COLLECTION
 1. Artist Name
-2. School when paiting was done
+2. School currently attending
-3. Grade when painting was done
+3. Grade currently attending
 4. Email
 5. Parents Permission
 6. Art Teacher/Class Teacher's Name and Email
+7. Number of paintings uploaded
+8. Artist Loginid
+9. Index of the last file uploaded
+10. AWS BucketName

 FEATURES BRANCH
 1. How to access image files directly from S3 and not on the server